SonderMindOrg/uvize.github.io/style-guide/index.md

 Uvize is designed primarily as a desktop web app, but utilizes responsive design to also present as a highly functional mobile web app.

-This documentation uses a compiled version of the actual [uvize.com](http://uvize.com) css, so examples and content here should be consistent with uses on the site.
+This documentation uses a compiled version of the actual [uvize.com](http://uvize.com) CSS, so examples and content here should be consistent with uses on the site.
 In rare cases where a modification specific to the documentation site is present these classes will be prefixed `.docs-`.

 ### Targeted Browsers